konflux-ci/build-definitions/README.md

 The migration file is a normal Bash script file.
 It should

-- Accept one argument.
-The pipeline file path is passed to via this argument.
+- Accepts a single argument.
+The pipeline file path is provided via this argument.
+The script must work with a Tekton Pipeline by modifying the pipeline definition under the `.spec` field.
+In practice, regardless of whether the pipeline definition is embedded within the PipelineRun by `pipelineSpec` or extracted into a separate YAML file, the migration tool ensures that the passed-in pipeline file contains the correct pipeline definition.
 - All modifications to the pipeline must be done in-place, i.e. using `yq -i` to operate the pipeline YAML.
 - Be idempotent as much as possible.
 - Be simple and small as much as possible.
 - Pass the `shellcheck` without customizing the default rules.

-Here are example script to create a migration for a task `task-a`:
+Here are example steps to create a migration for a task `task-a`:

 ```bash
 yq -i "(.metadata.labels.\"app.kubernetes.io/version\") |= \"0.2.2\"" task/task-a/0.2/task-a.yaml